Kevin De Bruyne injury latest as Pep Guardiola issues Man City update

 “Hopefully he comes back soon, I don't know yet.
 I'd like to tell you but I don't know.
 I don't know, I'm sorry.”

-Guardiola also confirmed Kyle Walker, Jeremy Doku and Jack Grealish are also out for the trip to Bournemouth.
+Guardiola also confirmed Kyle Walker, Jeremy Doku and Jack Grealish are also out against Southampton.

 Walker returned from international duty with a knee injury, Guardiola revealed, and is also out of the Champions League game.
 Asked when they would return to action, he said: “I cannot tell you, I don’t know.”